 Saba provides an enhanced learning environment with a small classroom ratio of 7:1 and makes learning a personalized and interactive experience.
 Students can avail themselves of scholarships and seek career guidance throughout their association with the school of medicine.

 5. Be confident but honest:

 Do not exaggerate or write things that are untrue, or you are not sure of.
 Inconsistencies in an application will make the committee question the authenticity of the candidate.

 6. Mention participation in activities:

 Co-curricular and social activities help candidates to gain leadership skills, collaboration, teamwork, management of time, and communication skills.
 Participating in social services also demonstrates adaptability in a person.
 And the medical profession needs physicians to learn continually and keep themselves updated.

 Proving to be a collaborative person also highlights that the candidate will be able to work with people of all backgrounds and do their best.
 Doctors seldom work alone.
 They need a team to function timely and efficiently.
 It requires a very professional person to treat people right and work with others.
 Doctors cannot afford to be unruly and rude in their approach while helping others.
 When an applicant takes willful and deliberate steps to gain such exposure, they do get an edge over someone with no experience.

 Your medical school application should consist of recommendation letters from your faculty member- up to as many as 4 in some cases.
 You may also need some certification from a practicing physician with whom you have work experience.

 There are no one-way or set rules for applying to a medical school.
 Your entire journey as a student will be taken into account by the selection committee and will give equal attention to all aspects of your application.

-Enroll in a program today and start your journey into the medical sciences.
+Enroll in our MD program today and start your journey into the medical sciences.